Botanist-W/Silva/README.md

+## Notes
+ImGui won't add for some reason but otherwise, should build
+This is my first project wiht c++ so it won't be great. sorry Also the UI and simulation arent put together yet so That won't run, just getting it out there

 # Silva

 This is a model that aims to simulate the impact of forest fragmentation of the diversity and species distribtuion of ecosystems that experience Conspecific negative Density Dependence (CNDD).